 I absolutely adore Japanese Curry.
-Ever since I get my first taste of the dish from Coco Ichibanya, I was hooked and I thought to myself: I need to learn this and make it at home.
+Ever since I got my first taste of the dish from Coco Ichibanya, I was hooked and I thought to myself: I need to learn and make this at home.
 Katsu curry is a Japanese comfort food loved by many.
 Compared to other curries, it’s milder, thicker and oftened sweetened using fruits such as apple.
 The mild flavor is also very appealing to kids.
 In fact, my daughter loves it when we make curry rice at home.

 I skip those store-bought curry roux blocks when I make Japanese curry.
 It’s so easy to make the dish without it and the best part is, you can freely adjust to your taste by making it stronger or milder.
 You also skip on ingredients you don’t need such as any additional chemicals and MSG.
 You’ll just need some curry powder and garam masala to simulate the taste of Japanese curry.
 I just use a slurry of potato starch and water to thicken the sauce.
 I love the result and my Japan-obsessed friends love it too!
 Feel free to play with the ratio of curry powder and garam masala.
 You can add some more garam masala to make your curry stronger or spicier.